Steinmetz will fight corruption charges in Geneva court: lawyer

 BSGR abandoned the Simandou project as part of a settlement announced in February ending a long-running dispute, the company and Guinea’s government said at the time.

-Claudio Mascotto, a Geneva prosecutor, said on Monday he was seeking prison terms of two to 10 years for Steinmetz and two associates over the alleged payment of $10 million in bribes for mining licenses between 2005 and 2010.
+Claudio Mascotto, a Geneva prosecutor, said on Monday he was seeking prison terms of two to 10 years for Steinmetz and two associates over the alleged payment of $10 million in bribes for mining licences between 2005 and 2010.

-“His defense is simple, he absolutely contests all the charges against him,” Marc Bonnant, a prominent Geneva lawyer representing Steinmetz, told Reuters.
+“His defence is simple, he absolutely contests all the charges against him,” Marc Bonnant, a prominent Geneva lawyer representing Steinmetz, told Reuters.

 “They have no basis in the facts or in law,” he said.

-Swiss newspapers identified the co-defendants as a Frenchman and a Belgian woman.
+“My client completely and categorically rejects all the charges.
+I will plead for an acquittal,” his Geneva lawyer, Jean-Marc Carnice, told Reuters, declining to comment further.

+Calls to the lawyer of a Belgian woman who has been indicted were not immediately returned.

 A trial is not expected for months.

 The prosecutor accused the three of “having promised in 2005 and then paid or had bribes paid to one of the wives of former Guinean President Lansana Conte”, so as to have mining rights in Simandou allocated to BSGR.